ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang - Copy.md

              |               |

 ~~~~
-{: #fig-rack-appearance title="height, width and depth of rack"}
+{: #fig-rack-appearance title="height, width and width of rack"}

-The rack attributes include:
+The attributes for rack includes:

 ~~~~ ascii-art
    +--ro racks